How I came to find the “best example of LEAN 3P”

-I was on an American Airlines flight heading to Washington DC to work with a Lean Six Sigma trained key contributor and team leader, a part-ti... course to company called CoStar.
-The following week I was to be engaged in a LEAN 3P event with a missile defense company called Aerojet Rocketdyne.
-Why are these details important, read on and I’ll tell you why…
+I was on an American Airlines flight heading to Washington DC to work on a Six Sigma Definition: Six Sigma is a set of techniques and t...
+Learn More... certification course for a company called CoStar.
+The following week I was to be engaged in a LEAN Definition LEAN is a production method aimed primarily ...
+Learn More...
+The Production Preparation Process (3P), a powerful tool for... event with a missile defense company called Aerojet Rocketdyne.
+Why are these details important, read on and I’ll tell you…

-While on the flight I was working on the curriculum that I was going to use for the LEAN 3P event.
+While on the flight I was working on the curriculum that I was going to use for the LEAN The Production Preparation Process (3P), a powerful tool for... event.
 It was mostly complete.
 The curriculum was a “how-to” guide that the students could use to run 3P events in the future once we complete the initial event.

-I was stuck on a simple way to explain 3P.
-I needed to clear my head because I had been thinking about this too long.
+I was stuck on an uncomplicated way to explain 3P.
+I needed to clear my head because I had been thinking about this for too long.

 Fate was smiling down on me that afternoon.
-I was very interested with this movie because as an entrepreneur, I related to Ray Crock.
+I was extremely interested in this movie because as an entrepreneur, I related to Ray Crock.
 The story of the founding of McDonald’s is full of lessons for a business owner.
-But, that wasn’t the reason fate was smiling on me…
+But that wasn’t the reason fate was smiling on me…

-When I watched the McDonald’s brothers with their employees acting out multiple scenarios on the chalk mock-up they had drawn on the tennis court, I though “this has to be the best example of LEAN 3P that I have ever seen”.
+When I watched the McDonald’s brothers with their employees acting out multiple scenarios on the chalk mock-up, they had drawn on the tennis court, I thought “this has to be the best example of LEAN 3P that I have ever seen”.

-Watch this YouTube video about the conversation between Ray Croc and the McDonald’s brothers.
-In this video is the scene with the McDonald’s brothers and their employee on a tennis court acting out multiple scenarios on a chalk drawing mock up of the McDonald’s kitchen.
+Watch this YouTube clip about the conversation between Ray Croc and the McDonald’s brothers.
+It is the scene where the McDonald’s brothers and their employees are on a tennis court acting out multiple scenarios on a chalk drawing mock up of the McDonald’s kitchen.

-Allan Coletta, who is the author of a new book titled “The Lean 3P Advantage: A Practitioner’s Guide to the Production Preparation Process” said in an interview that “Lean 3P (Production Preparation Consists of input, value-add, and output.
+Allan Coletta, who is the author of a new book titled “The Lean 3P Advantage: A Practitioner’s Guide to the Production Preparation Process” said in an interview that “Lean 3P (Production Preparation There are many ways to organize your lean six sigma processe...
 Learn More...) is a LEAN event-driven process for developing a new product concurrently with the people that will produce it.”
 That is exactly what the McDonald’s brothers were doing with the mock-up.
-With the help of their employees, they designed and re-designed a kitchen in a cost effective environment until they had a proven design with the most effective flow.
+With the help of their employees, they designed and re-designed a kitchen in a cost-effective environment until they had a proven design with the most effective flow.